aridjayarecipes/cutesrecipes.web.app/content/post/2324-recipe-of-perfect-koofteh-baghali-persian-meatballs.md

 1. Wash and rinse yellow split peas. -  - Transfer into rice cooker. -  - Add water to about 1 inch over the peas. -  - Cook the peas for about 15 mins
 1. Wash and rinse basmati rice until water becomes clear. -  - Add the rice into the rice cooker together with the peas. -  - Lightly season with salt and pepper. -  - Stir to combine well.
-1. Add some more water to about 1 inch over the mixture. -  - Cook the rice and peas thru for about 15 mins or per rice cooker&#39;s manufacturer&#39;s instructions. -  - Remove from cooker and set aside to cool. -  - In a shallow bowl, add chicken, onion, turmeric, salt, pepper, savory, coriander, parsley, green onion and mint.
+1. Add some more water to about 1 inch over the mixture. -  - Cook the rice and peas thru for about 15 mins or per rice cooker's manufacturer's instructions. -  - Remove from cooker and set aside to cool. -  - In a shallow bowl, add chicken, onion, turmeric, salt, pepper, savory, coriander, parsley, green onion and mint.
 1. You should have about 1/2 cup worth of chopped fresh herbs.* -  - Mix to combine well. -  - *Ensure that the rice mixture is the same ratio as the chicken mixture. -  - If you have excess rice mixture, remove and set aside. -  - If the rice mixture ratio is more than the chicken mixture, the meatballs will be very tough.*
 1. Add the rice mixture into the chicken mixture. -  - Add in egg. -  - Mix to combine well. -  - Cover with cling film and set aside in the fridge for 1 to 4 hrs.
 1. Remove from fridge and divide into 6 equal portions using a weighing scale. -  - *It is best to grease your hands with some olive oil.* -  - Form 1 portion into a ball. -  - It should be the size of a baseball. -  - Stuff the meatball with 1 date and 1 plum.